Indian Creek Nature Center’s mission is to promote a more sustainable future by:

 Also in 2009, the Nature Center’s trail system expanded with the completion of Wood Duck Way and the Founders’ Trail.

 In 40 years, Indian Creek Nature Center increased its annual attendance to over 40,000 individuals per year, including approximately 14,000 children attending programs and school field trips.
-While a cherished landmark, the Nature Center’s barn building presents many inadequacies that hinder its use as a center for learning and exploration.
-Lack of accessibility to persons with disabilities, no air conditioning, and no dedicated classroom space are among the primary obstacles.
+While a cherished landmark, the Nature Center’s barn building presented many inadequacies that hindered its use as a center for learning and exploration.
+Lack of accessibility to persons with disabilities, air conditioning, and dedicated classroom space were among the primary obstacles.

 To bring the Nature Center into the future, and after much input from stakeholders and the general community, the Amazing Space project was born.
 The 12,000 square foot building on Nature Center land, and the accompanying campus, addresses the shortcomings of the barn building, while making the Nature Center’s outdoor habitats more accessible.
-It also achieves the Future Living Institute’s Living Building Challenge, a true measure of environmental sustainability.
+It also leads in building sustainability standards.

 The Amazing Space fundraising campaign included $1 million in funds to build the Nature Center’s endowment, ensuring financial sustainability now and into the future.
 Indian Creek Nature Center is poised to bring the best of nature to the people of Iowa and beyond for many years to come.